-Let’s continue on the topic of dysfunctional families.
-It is a broad issue that affects a large number of homes today, and to which we must pay attention, as the family is the foundation from which human beings perceive reality and the world around us.
+Let’s continue on the dysfunctional families topic.
+It is a broad issue that affects numerous homes today, and to which we must pay attention, as the family is the foundation from which human beings perceive reality and the world around us.

 Characteristics of a dysfunctional family

 There is no such thing as a dysfunctional family.
 However, if you see that your family has some characteristics and traits listed below, your family is likely dysfunctional in some areas.